-Where DriscoPlex[®] pipe or fittings are joined to valves, hydrants, other heavy devices, or rigid pipes, a support pad as illustrated in Figure 32 should be provided below the device or rigid pipe, and for at least two pipe diameters length under the connecting pipes.
+Where DriscoPlex® pipe or fittings are joined to valves, hydrants, other heavy devices, or rigid pipes, a support pad as illustrated in Figure 32 should be provided below the device or rigid pipe and for a length of at least two pipe diameters under the connecting pipes.
 Support pad materials should be at least compacted Class I or II soil, or cement stabilized Class I, II, or III soils, or poured concrete.
 Embedment soils around the connecting pipes, the device, and in any bell holes must be compacted.